Procedure 1-2: Employee Harassment

 - The investigator(s) will prepare a written report and, if warranted, recommend appropriate corrective action.
 The investigator(s) shall consider the severity and frequency of the conduct, the relationship of and history between the parties, where the harassment occurred, and whether there has been other past incidents involving the same alleged offender.
 Whether a particular action or incident constitutes a violation of this policy requires a determination based on the totality of the circumstances.
 The investigator’s written findings shall be provided to the complainant and the accused.

-- If the alleged offender is a student, then the investigator(s) shall present the report to the Vice President of Student Services for disposition and imposition of a penalty, if any.
-The student may appeal the Vice President’s decision in accordance with the student discipline procedures in the Student Code of Conduct.
+- If the alleged offender is a student, then the investigator(s) shall present the report to the Associate Vice Chancellor of Student Services for disposition and imposition of a penalty, if any.
+The student may appeal the Associate Vice Chancellor’s decision in accordance with the student discipline procedures in the Student Code of Conduct.

 - If the alleged offender is an employee, then the investigator(s) shall present the report to the campus administration or District administration, as appropriate, for disposition and imposition of a penalty, if any.
 If the proposed penalty is termination, then the procedures in Policy IV-G-1 shall be followed for contract employees, and Policy IV-G-2 shall be followed for non-contract employees.
 If the discipline does not involve termination, the accused may seek review of the decision pursuant to Policy IV-I, the Concerns and Grievance Policy.
 The concern shall be submitted within five (5) working days of receipt of the decision.
 The concern shall be reviewed by the respective SLT member, or his or her designee.
 The SLT member or designee may request written submissions from the complainant and the accused.
 The SLT member or designee shall issue a ruling in writing within fifteen (15) working days or as soon as practicable.